What is this guide?

 - Other substances in the injection (adjuvants, excipients or contaminants)

 During a Covid-19 infection, the spike protein causes much of the damage, including: harm to lung and heart muscle, inflammation, and clotting.
 The vaccine instructs our cells to make Covid-19 viral spike protein.
 In some people, this manufactured spike protein appears to cause similar damage among people previously well and Covid-19 free.

 Spike proteins and some vaccine contents, such as the lipid nanoparticles, may also cause a type of allergic reaction to one or more of the injection contents or products that cause Mast Cell Activation Syndrome (MCAS).
 Mast cells contain chemicals that are released during allergic reactions and other immune responses which can cause harm to the body.

 Many doctors and scientists have safety concerns related to the ingredients included in the Covid-19 injections.
 One of the primary reasons for this concern is that pharmaceutical companies do not have to share this information if it is not considered in their commercial interest to do so.
 As a result, many of the ingredients of the Covid-19 injections are not known.

 Emerging evidence from independent scientists suggests that there may also be contaminants in some of the vaccine solutions and that those contaminants may be responsible for certain side effects.
 You can learn more about these contaminants from European doctors and scientists here.

 How can post Covid-19 Injection Syndrome (pCoIS) be prevented and treated?

 If you are experiencing symptoms of pCoIS, your doctor can do some tests that might help determine the best path to recovery.
 These tests may include a full blood count, immune system markers, inflammatory markers, clotting profile, and liver function tests.
-It is important to note that we are still in the early stages of understanding how to assess pCoIS.
+It is important to note that we are still in the early stages of understanding how to assess and treat pCoIS.
 Always consult with your doctor before commencing or changing any medical treatment.